 We are exposed to the risk that the exchange rate of the U.S. dollar relative to other currencies may have an adverse effect on the reported value of our non-U.S. dollar denominated or based assets and liabilities.
 In addition, the reported amounts of our revenues may be affected by movements in the rate of exchange between the currency in which an invoice is issued and paid and the U.S. dollar, the currency in which our financial statements are denominated.
 The principal non-U.S. dollar currencies include the pound sterling, the euro, the Japanese yen and the Hong Kong dollar.
-For the three months ended March 31, 2021 and 2020, the impact of the fluctuation of foreign currencies in Other Comprehensive Income (Loss), Net of Tax - Currency Translation Adjustment in the Condensed Consolidated Statements of Comprehensive Income was a gain of \$0.1 million and loss of \$2.8 million, respectively, and in Interest Income and Other in the Condensed Consolidated Statements of Operations, a loss of \$1.4 million and a gain of \$11 thousand, respectively.
+For the nine months ended September 30, 2021 and 2020, the impact of the fluctuation of foreign currencies in Other Comprehensive Income (Loss), Net of Tax - Currency Translation Adjustment in the Condensed Consolidated Statements of Comprehensive Income was a loss of \$1.5 million, respectively, and in Interest Income and Other in the Condensed Consolidated Statements of Operations, a loss of \$1.4 million and a gain of \$0.2 million, respectively.
 We have not entered into any transaction to hedge our exposure to these foreign currency fluctuations through the use of derivative instruments or other methods at this time.
 Given the uncertainty of the COVID-19 pandemic and the ongoing economic impact, exchange rate fluctuations between the U.S. dollar and other currencies could unfavorably affect our condensed consolidated financial statements.